google/WebFundamentals/src/content/en/updates/2016/03/mse-sourcebuffer.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
 description: The Media Source API enables JavaScript to construct media streams for playback.
-From Chrome 50, it's possible to use <code>SourceBuffer</code> <em>sequence</em> mode to ensure media segments are automatically relocated in the timeline in the order they were appended, without gaps between them.
+From Chrome 50, it's possible to use SourceBuffer sequence mode to ensure media segments are automatically relocated in the timeline in the order they were appended, without gaps between them.

 {# wf_updated_on: 2016-03-14 #}
 {# wf_published_on: 2016-03-14 #}